-About the Workshops
+About the Collective

 “In the hopes of being able to say something, I filmed and was able to reach out.” ~ Raghad

-For the girls, the experience of narrating their worlds through film and photography transforms the foreign landscape of the refugee camp and urban communities into new terrain for exploration and self-discovery.
-Visual storytelling gives the girls a way to articulate the sometimes unspeakable, a lens through which to look at and experience the world around them in new ways, and a tool with which they are able to investigate and start to ask themselves and the world around them critical questions.
+The experience of narrating their worlds within a safe community transforms the foreign landscape of the refugee camp and urban communities into new terrain for exploration and self-discovery.
+Visual storytelling gives the girls a way to articulate the unspeakable, a lens through which to look at and experience the world around them in new ways, and a tool with which they are able to investigate and start to ask themselves and the world around them critical questions.

 The workshops were developed and facilitated by documentary filmmaker/educator Laura Doggett and documentary animator/educator Tasneem Toghoj.
-Khuzama Alzoubi and Jenn Durrett assisted.

 Producer/Strategic Advisor Brooke Brewer has worked with the Collective since 2015, and Educator/filmmaker Jenn Durrett joined in 2017.
 Facilitator/educator Khuzama Alzoubi assisted in the 2016 workshops.

 Special Thank You to our original and steady advisors: Amy Hepburn and Alex Harris.

 The 2014 workshops were supported by the Felsman Fellowship, WomenOne and Save the Children International.
 The 2015 workshops were supported by DFID and the International Rescue Committee.
 The initial winter 2016-2017 workshops were supported by FilmAid, UNAOC and the AL Mailman Family Foundation, and hosted by the International Rescue Committee's Womens Center in Irbid and the Taekwondo Academy in Za'atari Refugee Camp.
 The summer 2017 workshops were supported by the Marquez Foundation.